 |Anxiety disorder or other mental health condition||Therapy and medication|

 |Dizziness due to medication that you are taking||Changes to your medication|

 |Imbalance||Physical therapy to build strength and balance|

 To avoid injuries, make these lifestyle changes: If you are feeling dizzy, sit down right away.
-Also, avoid activities that could cause harm, like driving, using machinery, or climbing a ladder.Remove items in your home that could cause you to lose your balance such as throw rugs and loose electrical cords.Place slip-resistant mats in your shower and on your bathroom floor.Place night lights in hallways and in the bathroom.Use a cane if you feel that you need extra support.
+Also, avoid activities that could cause harm such as driving, using machinery, or climbing a ladder.Remove items in your home that could cause you to lose your balance, such as throw rugs and loose electrical cords.Place slip-resistant mats in your shower and on your bathroom floor.Place night lights in hallways and in the bathroom.Use a cane if you feel that you need extra support.

 Try these tips to prevent dizziness: Avoid sudden movements.Avoid bending down or extending your neck.Avoid smoking, drinking excess amounts of alcohol, and using illicit drugs.Maintain proper treatment for long-term conditions.Get treatment when you have an infection.Talk to your doctor right away if you have side effects from your medications.